Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Methodology

-To evaluate the outputs, we ask whether LLMs are capable of producing \textit{intrasentential} code-mixed text.
-We adopt the definition of intrasentential code-mixing from \citet{berk1986linguistic}, which covers the mixing of small constituents---such as noun and verb phrases---and large constituents---such as coordinate clauses and prepositional phrases.
-Native speakers are then tasked to manually annotated the collected responses on a scale from 0 to 3 using the following coding guideline to denote varying degrees of code-mixing:
+To evaluate outputs, we ask whether LLMs can produce \textit{intrasentential} code-mixed text.
+We adopt the definition of intrasentential code-mixing from \citet{berk1986linguistic}, which covers mixing small constituents---such as noun and verb phrases---and large constituents---such as coordinate clauses and prepositional phrases.
+Native speakers are then tasked to manually annotate the collected responses on a scale from 0 to 3 using the following coding guidelines to denote the degree of code-mixedness:

-\begin{itemize} \item \textbf{0 - No code-mixing:} The generated text is written purely in one language or only exhibits \textit{intersentential} code-mixing. \item \textbf{1 - Loanword usage:} The generated text uses loanwords for common terminologies.
-We define a foreign word as a loanword if the word is listed in Wiktionary\footnote{\url{https://en.wiktionary.org}}.
-For example: I like eating \textit{pho}. \item \textbf{2 - Topic-related entities:} The generated text mixes languages on entities/terms that are not considered loanwords—for example: 今天的 \textit{traffic} 真的很糟糕，我开了一个小时才到了办公室 (Chinese: The traffic today is really terrible.
-I spent an hour driving to get to the office). \item \textbf{3 - Beyond entity:} The generated text mixes languages beyond the entity level—for example: My family \textit{ay nagplano ng isang malaking} family reunion \textit{sa park} this coming weekend (Tagalog: My family has planned a big family reunion at the park this coming weekend).
-This category also includes intraword code-mixing, For example: Kapag busy ang trapiko, mag-ingat ka sa \textit{pagda-drive}\footnote{The prefix "pag-" in Tagalog is affixed to the English word "drive", resulting in the word "pagda-drive" (the act of driving).
-This example demonstrates the application of Tagalog infixing rules to English words.} para maiwasan mo ang mga masamang pangyayari (Tagalog: When traffic is busy, be careful while driving to avoid accidents).
+\begin{itemize} \item \textbf{0 - No code-mixing:} The generated text is written purely in one language or only exhibits \textit{intersentential} code-mixing (i.e., switching at sentence boundaries including interjection, idiom, and tags).
+We adopt the definition from \citet{berk1986linguistic}. \item \textbf{1 - Loanwords:} The generated text uses loanwords for common terminologies.
+We consider a word as a loanword if it is listed in Wiktionary\footnote{\url{https://en.wiktionary.org}}.
+For example: In the sentence, ``I like eating \textit{pho},'' ``pho'' is a loanword. \item \textbf{2 - Topic-related nouns:} The generated text uses nouns related to the topic specified in the prompt in another language.
+For instance, for the topic of traffic, an example would be ``今天的 \textit{ traffic} 真的很糟糕，我开了一个小时才到了办公室.''
+(Chinese: ``The traffic today is really terrible.
+I spent an hour driving to get to the office.'') \item \textbf{3 - Linguistic Elements:} The generated text mixes linguistic elements beyond loanwords and topic-related nouns at the phrasal or clausal level.
+One example is verb phrases: ``My family \textit{ay nagplano ng isang malaking} family reunion \textit{sa park} this coming weekend.''
+(Tagalog: ``My family has planned a big family reunion at the park this coming weekend.'')
+This category also includes intraword code-mixing, e.g., ``Kapag busy ang trapiko, mag-ingat ka sa \textit{pagda-drive}\footnote{The prefix ``pag-'' in Tagalog is affixed to the English word ``drive'', resulting in the word ``pagda-drive'' (the act of driving).
+This example demonstrates the application of Tagalog inflection rules to English words.} para maiwasan mo ang mga masamang pangyayari.''
+(Tagalog: ``When traffic is busy, be careful while driving to avoid accidents.'')

 \end{itemize}